lipilian/RotationCode/README.md

 3. Goturn for multi object tracking system (developing)

+4. Rectify and undistort background images and target images.

-4. Background remove and single object tracking:
+5. Background remove and single object tracking:

-save at least 200 frames of static background images into backgroundImage folder.
+save at least 100 frames of static background images into backgroundImage folder.

 python script will average those frames and user need to adjust minimum threshold to help detect the moving object of tracking.